-Remember that if you're running Hollywood Orchestral Woodwinds on more than one computer concurrently, you will need an iLok security key and a license for each computer.
+Remember that if you're running any of the Hollywood Orchestral libraries on more than one computer concurrently, you will need an iLok security key and a license for each computer.

 The next stage is crucial and highly subjective.
 All PLAY libraries responds to three different volume controllers: CC7 (volume), CC11 (expression), and the Mod Wheel (CC1).
 It is highly recommended you record a CC7 message at the beginning of every track.
 Spend some time to set the initial volume of every track at a level in natural balance with the rest of the ensemble.
 This is tricky and will never be perfect, but the more time you spend on the setup the more time you'll save later.
-If you will be using Hollywood Orchestral Woodwinds exclusively, the balance of instruments is easier than if you're bringing in instruments other than only woodwinds.
-If, for example, you're using Hollywood Strings,

-Hollywood Brass, and other EastWest libraries in addition to Hollywood Orchestral Woodwinds, then start by playing the french horns, some big string ensembles, and your noisiest percussion really loud and at the same time; that will give you a reference of what the loudest passages will be like.
+Start by playing the french horns, some big string ensembles, and your noisiest percussion really loud and at the same time; that will give you a reference of what the loudest passages will be like.
 Together, they should be at least 3 dB below 0.
 Then adjust the other instruments to blend with these loudest instruments.

 It's recommended you not use MIDI volume (CC7) for any other purpose than this volume setting at the start of each track.
-Use CC11, or the Mod Wheel when appropriate, to change volume and breathe life into your compositions.
+Use CC11-or the Mod Wheel when appropriate-to change volume and breathe life into your compositions.
 This way, CC7 acts as a limiter and keeps everything from getting out of whack.
 Also, at a later time you can easily change the prominence of an entire track in the mix by adjusting this single CC7 level at the start of the track.